 - Eastbourne.
 Your archetypal English seaside town with a pier, plenty of fish and chips and hundreds of seagulls waiting to swoop down onto your scalp, Eastbourne is English coastal fun in a nutshell.
 A charming slice of fun, it’s a great place to finish your walk.

-How Long Will The Walk Take?
-Am I Fit Enough?
 How Difficult is the South Downs Way?

 This is a great long-distance choice for those who perhaps aren’t up to the physical challenge of more testing walks.
 If you’re accustomed to long day walks, you should have no problem at all with the South Downs Way.
 Even if you’re not a long-distance walker, a couple of practice days should be all you need to get prepared, since the trail isn’t too intense, and the route is basically devoid of any technical challenges.